-In 1995, the Clinton Administration expanded U.S. sanctions against Iran by issuing Executive Order 12959 (May 6, 1995) banning U.S. trade with and investment in Iran.
-The order was issued primarily under the authority of the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
-1701 et seq.),9 which gives the President wide powers to regulate commerce with a foreign country when a "state of emergency" is declared in relations with that country.
-E.O.
-12959 superseded and broadened Executive Order 12957, which was issued two months earlier (March 15, 1995) and barred U.S. investment in Iran's energy sector.
+In 1995, the Clinton Administration issued Executive Order 12959 (May 6, 1995) banning U.S. trade with and investment in Iran.
+11 It superseded and broadened Executive Order 12957, which was issued two months earlier (March 15, 1995), barring U.S. investment in Iran's energy sector.
 The March 1995 order accompanied President Clinton's declaration of a "state of emergency" with respect to Iran.
-Subsequently, E.O 13059 (August 19, 1997) added a prohibition on U.S. companies' knowingly exporting goods to a third country for incorporation into products destined for Iran.
-Each March since 1995, the Administration in power has renewed the "state of emergency" with respect to Iran.
-IEEPA gives the President the authority to alter regulations to license transactions with Iran-regulations enumerated in Section 560 of the Code of Federal Regulations (Iranian Transactions Regulations, ITRs).
+E.O 13059 (August 19, 1997) added a prohibition on U.S. companies' knowingly exporting goods to a third country for incorporation into products destined for Iran.
+Each March since 1995, the Administration has renewed the "state of emergency."

 Section 103 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
 111-195) codified the trade ban and reinstated the full ban on imports that had earlier been relaxed by April 2000 regulations.
-That relaxation allowed importation into the United States of Iranian nuts, fruit products (such as pomegranate juice), carpets, and caviar.
-U.S. imports from Iran after that time were negligible.10
+That relaxation allowed importation into the United States of Iranian nuts, fruit products (such as pomegranate juice), carpets, and caviar.12

 Section 101 of the Iran Freedom Support Act (P.L.
-109-293) separately codified the ban on U.S. investment in Iran, but gives the President the authority to terminate this sanction with presidential notification to Congress of such a decision 15 days in advance (or 3 days in advance if there are "exigent circumstances").
+109-293) codified the ban on U.S. investment in Iran, but gave the President authority to terminate this sanction with notification to Congress.

-JCPOA-Related Easing and Subsequent Reversal

-In accordance with U.S. commitments under the JCPOA, the ITRs were relaxed to allow U.S. importation of the Iranian luxury goods discussed above (carpets, caviar, nuts, etc.), but not to permit general U.S.-Iran trade.
-U.S. regulations were also altered to permit the sale of commercial aircraft to non-sanctioned Iranian airlines.11 In concert with the May 8, 2018, U.S. withdrawal from the JCPOA, the easing of the regulations to allow for importation of Iranian carpets and other luxury goods was reversed on August 6, 2018.
+JCPOA-Related Easing and Subsequent Reversal.
+In accordance with the JCPOA, the ban on U.S. importation of the Iranian luxury goods discussed above (carpets, caviar, nuts, etc.) was again relaxed, but general U.S.-Iran trade remained prohibited.
+Non-sanctioned Iranian airlines Iran was also permitted to buy U.S. commercial aircraft.
+The Trump Administration restored the ban on importation of Iranian carpets and other luxury goods, effective August 6, 2018, in implementing the pullout from the JCPOA.